pandita21-r/practice-repository/java/inheritance/notes.md

 - Superclass = general concept
 - Subclass = more specific version
 - Subclass uses the keyword extends

+## The Liskov Substitution Principle (LSP):

+###Objects of a superclass should be replaceable with objects of its subclasses without breaking the application or changing the expected behavior.

 ## Constructor Chaining (super(...))
 ### What is super?
 (Simple Definition - “Talk to my parent class.”)